IPGP/rinexmod/README.md

 OPTIONS :

 * -k : --modification_kw :    Header fields that you want to modify.
-* -l : --sitelog :            Sitelog file in witch rinexmod will find file's period's instrumentation informations.
+* -s : --sitelog :            Sitelog file in witch rinexmod will find file's period's instrumentation informations.
 The sitelog must be valid as the script does not check it.
 * -f : --force :              Force appliance of sitelog based header arguments when station name within file does not correspond to sitelog.
 * -i : --ignore :             Ignore firmware changes between instrumentation periods when getting headers args info from sitelogs.
 * -m : --marker :             A four characater station code that will be used to rename input files.
-* -9 : --ninecharfile :       path a of a list file containing 9-char. site names from
-                            the M3G database generated with get_m3g_stations.
+* -n : --ninecharfile :       path a of a list file containing 9-char. site names from the M3G database generated with get_m3g_stations.
                               Not mandatory, but nessessary to get the country code to rename files to long name standard.
 If not provided the country code will be XXX.
-* -s : --lone :               Option to provide if you want to run this script on a lone rinex file and not on a list of files.
+* -a : --alone :              Option to provide if you want to run this script on a lone rinex file and not on a list of files.
+* -c : --compression :        Set file's compression (acceptables values : 'gz' (recommended
+                              to fit IGS standards), 'Z'.
+Default value will retrieve the actual compression of the input file.
+* -l : --longname             Rename file using long name rinex convention.
 * -r : --reconstruct :        Reconstruct files subdirectory.
 You have to indicate the part of the path that is common to all files in the list and that will be replaced with output folder.
 * -v : --verbose:             Will prompt file's metadata before and after modifications.

 EXAMPLES: